meninosousa/Proliant/README.md

   6. USB 2.0
   7. SATA Gen 2

+But

+- **Max Capacity per Drive:** 2 TB

-One first look at these specs and actually this is not a bad computer at all.
+With the exception of the last point, one first look at these specs and actually this is not a bad computer at all and that last point, I had a theory on that.
-The fact that is AMD gives it cpu points for linux compatibility.
+The fact that is AMD gives it cpu points for linux compatibility, unlike all those NAS with a proprietary OS that after a certain number of years stops receiveing updates.
 The PCI-e x16 was actually populated with an AMD graphics card so it could be nice as a render farm or anything else that could use the GPU.
 Ther are other small details that interested me, like WOL and Gigabit ethernet but you get the point, at this stage this was actually becomming a problem.